-It is expected that structure foundations within the substation will be one of two main types, broadly described as excavated and bored.
+It is expected that structure foundations within the substation will be excavated or bored cast in-situ steel reinforced concrete, driven steel or steel reinforced concrete piles or steel screw piles.
 Bored concrete foundations will be used if the site conditions are favourable for drilling.
-Excavated or rock anchor foundations will be used when the ground conditions are not suitable for the bored type (e.g. in hard rock).
-Isolated concrete plinths and foundations will then be constructed to support the site infrastructure.
+Driven steel piles or pre-cast steel reinforced concrete piles and steel screw piles may be used if the site conditions are favourable.
+Excavated or rock anchor foundations will be used when the ground conditions are not suitable for the excavated, bored, driven or screwed type (e.g. in hard rock).
+Pile caps and headstocks will be constructed from concrete or steel as appropriate.
+Isolated plinths and foundations will then be constructed to support the site infrastructure.